-At our offices or training facility at Texas State University: Contact Diana Hendricks, Director of Communications (email@example.com, office: 512.245.4779 or cell: 512.618.3373) and she will direct you to subject matter experts and/or interviews with key personnel in the field of active shooter response and terrorism response tactics.
+At our offices or training facility at Texas State University: Email firstname.lastname@example.org or call 512.245.1668 to be directed to subject matter experts and/or interviews with key personnel in the field of active shooter response and terrorism response tactics.

 On-site during training in communities across the nation: If you are interested in covering ALERRT course delivery with still or video photography in your community, please contact us to coordinate access to the secure training and the best time during the training for good media opportunities.

 - Proper Name: Advanced Law Enforcement Rapid Response Training (ALERRT) at Texas State University ( Second reference: "ALERRT at Texas State is ...")